Interpolative Fusions I: -stable base

-The proof we gave for Proposition~\ref{Prop: geometricandpseudotopauto} is purely at the level of structures and not theories.
-This is technically harder but done to make a point: In addition to recovering the fact that various theories in the literature have a model companion, the material we develop in this section is the common abstraction of the proofs in the literature that these theories have model companions. \end{rem}

-Having finished our discussion of $\mathrm{ACFA}$, we now return to the general case.
-In Proposition~\ref{prop: approximable not necessary}, we gave a concrete example of an expansion of $T = \Th(\mathbb{Z};0,+,-)$ which is not approximable over $T$.
-It is well known that $T$ is superstable but not $\aleph_0$-stable, so this demonstrates that superstability is not sufficient for Proposition~\ref{prop:omega-stable-pseudo}.
+In Proposition~\ref{prop: approximable not necessary}, we gave a concrete example of an expansion of $T = \Th(\mathbb{Z};+)$ that does not have pseudo-closures in $T$.
+It is well known that $T$ is superstable but not $\aleph_0$-stable, so this demonstrates that superstability is not sufficient for Proposition~\ref{prop:induced-1}.
 For the reader who is still looking for a free ride outside of the $\aleph_0$-stable context, Proposition~\ref{prop:omeg-approx} will dash this hope.